 Pancreatic cancer is characterized by an extensive inflammatory, desmoplastic stromal reaction contributing to a hypoxic microenvironment.
 Our research focuses on understanding how hypoxia modulates tumor-stroma interactions in the pancreas, and thereby developing effective anti-cancer therapies that aim to remodel tumor microenvironment.
-We use a wide range of approaches, including mouse models and 3D organoid cultures.
+We use a wide range of approaches, including mouse models and 3D organoid co-cultures.

 Research Opportunities for Rotating Students